Old Guy ADV Riding Tips

 Guest: David Weed, currently an MSF-certified RiderCoach and RiderCoach trainer and formerly the lead technical specialist for the Washington State Motorcycle Program.

-Video mentioned in this podcast: Does MSF Teach Four Finger Braking?
+Related Video: Does MSF Teach Four Finger Braking?

 What Boots Should I Wear?